-Table 4.1 summarizes when each tool should be used.
+Table 4.1, "When to Use Each Tool" summarizes when each tool should be used.

 Tool When to Use It Interactive NCL Use it for making temporary changes and for monitoring a running system.
 NCL script files Edit the NCL script file only if you need to include NCL commands that are not generated by the configuration program.
 User NCL script files Use the appropriate user NCL script file to add NCL commands that cannot be generated using the configuration program.
 Configuration program Use it to make permanent changes to a system configuration.